 Now that you’ve got the file (with the correct extension), you’ll need to place it in your Kodi userdata folder on your device.

 If you remember from the Add-on cache section at the top of this article, that will vary depending on your operating system.
 You can use that chart to navigate to your userdata folder with ES File Explorer, Windows Explorer or whatever file management application you prefer.

-Hopefully this give you a better idea of what the advancedsettings.xml file is and how it can help you with Kodi cache problems.
+Hopefully this give you a better idea of what the advancedsettings.xml file is and how it can help you with Kodi cache and general buffering problems.
 For answers to other popular streaming device questions, check out our FAQ section!